B Corp Certification Tips for Small Companies

 You’ll be assigned an analyst in advance of your meeting with B Lab for verification.
 They’ll go through your assessment with you for 90 minutes, and will assign you some items in advance.
 Make sure you’re familiar with your assessment by going through it a few times again, using the filters, and making sure you have an answer or documentation for any portions marked in advance.

 Interested in hands-on help with your B Corp assessment?
-Sign up for a 90-minute strategy session, or reach out for additional guidance for your assessment.
+Contact us for additional guidance for your assessment.